 |VUID Number||4021359||the Veterans Health Administration Unique Identifier from the Veterans Health Administration National Drug File (SAB:VANDF)|

 The default identifier is a text string.
-To change to another search identifier type, simply select an entry from the "Search By:" pull-down menu and enter the identifier in the search box and hit the carriage return or click on the "Search" button.
+To change to another search identifier type, simply select an entry from the "Search By:" pull-down menu and enter the identifier in the search box and hit the Enter key or click on the "Search" button.

 For a string search, RxNav will display a list of suggested names in a popup window beneath the search string box.
 The suggested names are ingredients or brand names and will be displayed after at least four characters are entered in the search string box.
 The user can then select an entry from the list using either the mouse or the up/down arrow keys or can continue typing in the search string box.